awalterschulze/cloud-example/README.md

 ## Problems

   - Sleeping with threadDelay is sleeping too long.
+  - Messages always wait for a reply to make sure they arrived at their destination, this could freeze up the whole system.
   - No restart policies with supervision have been added, which should handle issues when nodes or networks give errors.
-  - No timeouts have been used for slow networks.
-  - Not only random numbers are being sent, but there is also an Init message and Shutdown messages.
+  - Not only random numbers are being sent, but there is also an initial message and shutdown messages.
+  - `wait-for` is ignored in favor of clean shutdown and shutdown messages.